 By Søren Møller Sloth

 Today, city-ports are more than epicenters of global trade.
-Europe’s oldest ports have been around for more than 3.000 years, meaning their cultural and economic role of connecting cities is much more prominent than that of any railway-station or road.
+Europe’s oldest ports have been around for more than 3.000 years, meaning their cultural and economic role of connecting Europe both trans- and intracontinentally has been huge.

 Quebec, Stockholm, Miami, and others have all seamlessly united urban environment and city-ports despite exponential growth in commercial ship trade since the 1950-invention of the container.
-But that seamless integration, especially to smaller European cities with antique ports experiencing relatively similar growth in trade, is both complicated and expensive.
+But that seamless integration, especially to smaller European cities, is both complicated and expensive.

-With that in mind, Ramboll Management Consulting, professors from the University of Dublin and the University of Palermo will research four successful port-restorations over the next year with the aim of developing a best-practice framework for future port restorations.
+With that in mind, Ramboll Management Consulting, professors from the University College Dublin and the University of Palermo will research four port-cities over the next year with the aim of developing a best-practice framework for future port regenerations of small- to medium-sized port-cities in Europe.
 The client is ESPON, EU’s programme for evidence-based territorial development.

 The four cities/ports that will be researched are Aalborg (Denmark), Catania (Italy), Cork (Ireland), and Brest (France).
 Ports that are considered best practice in a European context, according to Ramboll’s project lead: